 Abdullah al-Shafii (February 2003 to May 3, 2010): Abdullah al-Shafii replaced Krekar as Emir.
 He was later arrested by Iraqi security forces on May 3, 2010.

-Sheikh Abu Hashim Muhammad bin Abdul Rahman al Ibrahim (December 15, 2011 to Present): Announced as new Emir of Ansar al-Islam.
+Sheikh Abu Hashim Muhammad bin Abdul Rahman al Ibrahim (December 15, 2011 to Present): In late 2011, Ibrahim was announced as new Emir of Ansar al-Islam.

 Ideology & Goals